PTAB

 2. Patent Overview

-- Brief Description: The ’691 patent describes a method for a wireless handset to maintain communication with a first device on one channel while simultaneously sending an "inquiry" or "find" message on a second channel to locate other nearby devices.
-The technology is directed at short-range, direct handset-to-handset wireless networks.
+• Brief Description: The ’691 patent discloses methods and apparatuses for short-range wireless communication.
+The core technology enables a wireless handset to maintain an existing communication link on a first channel while simultaneously sending an inquiry or "find" message on a second channel to discover other nearby devices.

 3. Grounds for Unpatentability

-- Expectation of Success: A POSITA would have had a reasonable expectation of success because combining the references involved applying known techniques (e.g., an inquiry procedure, a dual-transceiver design) to a known system (a short-range wireless network) to achieve predictable improvements in utility and functionality.
+• Expectation of Success: A POSITA would have had a high expectation of success, as the combination involved applying known techniques (e.g., an inquiry procedure, multi-channel communication) to a known system type (short-range piconets) to achieve predictable results and enhanced utility.

 4. Key Claim Construction Positions